allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Check whether to Show Prerequisite Lines.
 When checked, arrow lines indicate the flow of BOIs/tasks that are prerequisites for others.

-A.  Red lines indicate requisite BOIs.
+    1. Red lines indicate requisite BOIs.

-B.  Yellow lines indicate requisite tasks.
+    2. Yellow lines indicate requisite tasks.

-C.  Green lines indicate completed requisites.
+    3. Green lines indicate completed requisites.

 6. From the canvas, BOIs can be rearranged using drag-and-drop.
-For more on this topic see
+For more on this topic see Manage Courses.

-Manage Courses.

 Phase Overview

 Clicking this link opens a window showing phases and BOI placement within each phase.

-240

 Unaccomplished Tasks